cityjson/specs/docs/extensions.rst

 Since all City Objects are documented in the schemas of CityJSON (in `cityobjects.json <https://github.com/tudelft3d/cityjson/tree/master/schema>`_), it is basically a matter of copying the parts needed in a new file and modifying its content.
 A new name for the City Object must be given and it must begin with ``+``.

+Because City Objects can be of different levels (1st-level ones can exist by themselves; 2nd-level ones need to have a parent), we need to explicitly state this by using the property ``"toplevel"``, which is a Boolean value.

 It should be observed that since JSON schemas do not allow inheritance, the only way to extend a City Object is to define an entirely new one (with a new name, eg ``"+NoiseBuilding"``).
 This is done by copying the schema of the parent City Object and extending it.